alvarogzp/git-sign-commits/README.md

    GPG key.

-   GPG keys can have multiple identities (ie. name-email combinations), and adding one will modify the key id, meaning that you don't have to change the key in every site you have uploaded it too (like GitHub).
-Just add it and update the key in the relevant site (the site of the specific repo usually).
+   GPG keys can have multiple identities (ie. name-email combinations), and adding one will not modify the key id, meaning that you don't have to change the key in every site you have uploaded it to (like GitHub).
+Just add the new identity (with `gpg2 --edit-key <key-id>` and then typing `adduid`) and upload the new exported key to the relevant site (the site of the specific repo usually).

-   Ok, if you don't followed the advice or want to use a key with different name or email as your git name and email, or simply want to add a comment to the key identify and you don't want to have multiple identities as I have talked about before, you can tell git to always use the same key for every sign operation with the following command:
+   If you didn't follow the advice or want to use a key with different name or email than your git name and email, or simply want to add a comment to the key identify and you don't want to have multiple identities as I have talked about before, you can tell git to always use the same key for every sign operation with the following command: